courros/hnco/README.md

 ## Experiments

-HNCO is distributed with four experiments under `experiments`:
+HNCO is distributed with four experiments under `experiments/`:
 `benchmark`, `dynamics`, `parameter`, and `runtimes`.
 In each directory, a Makefile runs the simulations and generates the report.
 The experiment itself is described in a json file called